National Museum of Myanmar (Naypyidaw)

 The National Museum of Myanmar (Naypyidaw) (အမျိုးသားပြတိုက် (နေပြည်တော်)) is a modern museum located near the Kumudra circle, in Ottarathiri Township, Naypyidaw, Myanmar (Burma).
 Besides the older National Museum of Myanmar in Yangon, it is the second of the two national museums for Burmese art, history and culture in Myanmar.

+History

-The construction of the museum was started on 3 June 2010, and the museum was opened on 15 July 2015. - The museum is open from 9:30 am to 4:30 pm, except on Mondays and public holidays.
+The construction of the museum was started on 3 June 2010, and the museum was opened on 15 July 2015.
+The museum is open from 9:30 am to 4:30 pm, except on Mondays and public holidays.

+The museum sustained damaged during the 2025 Myanmar earthquake.

 Objectives and major tasks

 The objectives of the National Museum (Naypyidaw) are: